nucleic/cppy/docs/source/installation.rst

 Installation and use with setuptools
 ====================================

-Since cppy is nothing else than a collection of header that are only compiled when used, installing it is extremely straightforward using pip::
+Since Cppy is nothing else than a collection of header that are only compiled when used, installing it is extremely straightforward using pip::

     $ pip install cppy